Definition of Implied Contract Explained

 -

-Are implied contracts legally binding?
+Are implied contracts enforceable like written contracts?

-How can I prove an implied contract?
+How can I avoid unintentional implied contracts?

 If you need more information or help with an implied contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.